Ensign Peak Advisors: History

 After years of financial challenges, LDS Church leader N. Eldon Tanner established a practice in the 1960s of setting aside money from contributions each year for a rainy-day fund.
 EP was incorporated as a non-profit corporation on 29 September 1997.
 EP's holdings purportedly represents, in part, this rainy-day fund.
-United States Senator Mitt Romney was quoted as saying, "Happy that they've not only saved for a rainy day, but for a rainy decade."
 The investment division started with three employees and by the late 1970s reportedly managed $1 billion.
 As of February 2020, EP employs about 70 people, and all employees must maintain good standing in the LDS Church.

 In a 2019 press release, the LDS Church explained the use of donations by members, "The vast majority of these funds are used immediately to meet the needs of the growing Church including more meetinghouses, temples, education, humanitarian work and missionary efforts throughout the world.
 Over many years, a portion is methodically safeguarded through wise financial management and the building of a prudent reserve for the future."

 Investments and revenue

-As of 2019, EP's holdings purportedly total $100 billion, including $40 billion-worth of U.S. stock, timberland in the Florida panhandle, and investments in prominent hedge funds such as Bridgewater Associates.
+As of 2019, EP's holdings purportedly totaled $100 billion, including $40 billion-worth of U.S. stock, timberland in the Florida panhandle, and investments in prominent hedge funds such as Bridgewater Associates.
 Individual shares of stock identified as part of the investment fund reportedly include Apple, Chevron, Visa, JPMorgan Chase, Home Depot, Amazon, and Google.
 Part of the investments were with Fisher Investments, but some money was pulled after controversial comments from founder Kenneth Fisher.
 Clarke reports that in recent years the fund has gained about 7% annually.

-On November 13, 2019, EP filed a Form 990-T with the Internal Revenue Service for 2018 stating that it is a 501(c)(3) organization, that it recognized $48,295,405 of unrelated business income in 2018, and that it paid $1,108,470 of unrelated business income tax on that income.
+On November 16, 2020, EP filed a Form 990-T with the Internal Revenue Service for 2019 stating that it is a 501(c)(3) organization, that it had recognized $84,415,984 of unrelated business income in 2019, and that it had $17,242,385 of unrelated business income tax on that income.